-Management believes the assumptions underlying the allocations of indirect expenses in the carve-out financial information are reasonable, however, our financial position, results of operations and cash flows may have been materially different if it had operated as a stand-alone entity as of and for the fiscal year ended December 31, 2016 and 2015, and for the six months periods ended June 30, 2017 and 2016.
+Management believes the assumptions underlying the allocations of indirect expenses in the carve-out financial information are reasonable, however, our financial position, results of operations and cash flows may have been materially different if it had operated as a stand-alone entity as of and for the fiscal years ended December 31, 2017 and 2016.
+For the year ended December 31, 2017 results include carve-out amounts from our parent for the period January 1, 2017 through June 30, 2017 and as a standalone entity for the period July 1, 2017 through December 31, 2017.